LPardue/draft-pardue-masque-dgram-priority/draft-pardue-masque-dgram-priority.md

 While QUIC streams support multiplexing natively via use of a stream identifier, the QUIC DATAGRAM extension does not provide any such identifier.
 HTTP datagrams
-{{HTTP-DATAGRAM}} supports multiplexting using a set of application-level identifiers that can be controlled and accessed by HTTP/3.
+{{HTTP-DATAGRAM}} supports multiplexing using a set of application-level identifiers that can be controlled and accessed by HTTP/3.
 One identifer relates to a request stream, the second, optional, identifer relates to an abstract context. {{HTTP-DATAGRAM}} does not, however, define any means for multiplexed